ub07/Heart-Disease-Prediction/README.md

 I've coded this from scratch and the model was able to achieve 88 percent accuracy on the testing set that is considered to be quite good for a model coded from stratch

-  It consits of different file namely:
+  It consists of different file namely:

     data: Which extract data and manipulate as required